Next Community Meeting - Thursday 30 September 2010 at 7.30 pm in St Augustine's Hall

 The Revd Samuel Stone, rector of St Augustine’s, publishes ‘A few parting words to the parishioners of

-St Augustine’s, Norwich’, exhorting his parishioners to observe the Sabbath as church attendance is declining.
+St Augustine’s, Norwich’, exhorting his parishioners to observe the Sabbath because church attendance is declining.
 The Revd John Beckwith is appointed rector of

 St Augustine's.